recommend-games/blog/content/posts/susd_effect/index.md

 Enter [synthetic control](https://en.wikipedia.org/wiki/Synthetic_control_method).
 As said, we don't have a control world that wasn't exposed to the video – so instead we synthesise one!
 At first, this might sound more like alchemy than science, but the basic idea is really quite simple: we look at the number of ratings up to the day of the video and compare those to other, similar games over the time period.
 Because {{% game 332686 %}}John Company{{% /game %}} got the SU&SD treatment, but the other games didn't, we can reason that the same weighting of the other games' ratings should give us a good estimate of what would have happened to {{% game 332686 %}}John Company{{% /game %}} if it hadn't been for the video.

+Concretely, we'll look at all the games on BGG and sample 300 of them that are most similar to {{% game 332686 %}}John Company{{% /game %}} in terms of the number of ratings before the video.
+We then try to find a convex combination of these games that best approximates the number of ratings of {{% game 332686 %}}John Company{{% /game %}} before the video.
+If this all sounds like gibberish, don't worry, just take my word for it that the algorithm spits out this model:

 * \\(+ 30.7\\%\\) * {{% game 356033 %}}Libertalia: Winds of Galecrest{{% /game %}}
 * \\(+ 20.9\\%\\) * {{% game 362986 %}}Tribes of the Wind{{% /game %}}
 * \\(+ 18.3\\%\\) * {{% game 340041 %}}Kingdomino Origins{{% /game %}}